leangjia/blender_docs/manual/grease_pencil/visual_effects/shadow.rst

 Shadow Color
    Defines the shadow color.

-Offset X, Z
+Offset X, Y
-   Control the shadow displacement in pixels on the X and Z axis.
+   Control the shadow displacement in pixels on the X and Y axis.

-Scale X, Z
+Scale X, Y
-   Control the size of the shadow on the X and Z axis.
+   Control the size of the shadow on the X and Y axis.

 Rotation
    Sets the shadow rotation around the Grease Pencil object center